Back Country Skiing in CO’s 10th Mountain Division Huts

 Make sure you pack wisely!
 You are going to be carrying up everything that you need for your overnight stay including food.
 Depending on the trek up, you do not want to be carrying extra lbs on an 8 mile, 2,600 ft elevation gain hike!
 The huts also have some items for cooking and living that will be listed individually in their description.

 Overall, the hut climb experience is unlike no other and shows you the true way of living off the grid.
-The 10th mountain hut trips provide more than just a landscape of Colorado’s majestic mountains and the best pow out there.
+Colorado’s 10th mountain division hut trips provide more than just a landscape of Colorado’s majestic mountains and the best pow out there.
 They share the spirit of the honorable individuals who fought in the war and a lesson in self-reliance and survival.